-The Group owns an 80.1 per cent. interest in Rosh Pinah, a zinc mining business in Namibia.
+The Group currently owns an 80.1 per cent. interest in Rosh Pinah, a zinc mining business in Namibia.
 Rosh Pinah operates an underground zinc/lead mine in south-western Namibia.
 The mine has a current production capacity of approximately 50,000 tonnes per annum of zinc in concentrate and approximately 10,000 tonnes per annum of lead in concentrate.
+On 13 March 2017, the Group entered into an agreement to sell its interest in Rosh Pinah to Trevali Mining Corporation.